zerotier/ZeroTierOne/doc/ext/kubernetes/ztkube.md

 ## Verify

 Now, after a minute or so you can use `zerotier-cli net-members <nwid>` to show all of your VM instances on your ZeroTier deployment network.
-If you haven't [configured your local CLI](), you can simply log into [my.zerotier.com](https://my.zerotier.com), go to *Networks -> nwid*.
+If you haven't [configured your local CLI](https://github.com/zerotier/ZeroTierOne/tree/dev/cli), you can simply log into [my.zerotier.com](https://my.zerotier.com), go to *Networks -> nwid* to check that your VMs are indeed members of your private network.